BENLKAMLENourdine/DM/README.md

 5. Implement the communication between the server and the app using pinia for state management

 ## Setup
+Create a .env file at the root of the project and place the content of .env.example in it

 Make sure to install the dependencies: